argmaxml/recsplain/docs/source/how-it-works.rst

 How it works
 ========================

-The recsplain system is a Python package  to make recommendations based on item or user.
+Using the recsplain system is straightforward and does not require you to know any machine learning or advanced math to use it.

-It is easy to install, configure, and index your items.
+Rather, you just need to install the recsplain Python package into your project, configure the system, and index your items.

+After setup, you can search your indexed items by item or user to find similar items.

 .. note::
    You can use it as a webserver or with Python bindings to call the methods in your code.

-You can search your indexed items by item or user to find similar items.

 When searching by item, the system takes the item features for each item and creates a numerical vector representing the item.

 The system compares the vector for your search item to each item vector for the items you indexed to calculate the distance between the search item vector and each database item vector.

-When searching by user, the system creates a numerical vector representing the user as an item vector based on the user's history with the items to calculate the distance between the search user vector and each database item vector.
+When searching by user, the system creates a numerical vector representing the user as an item vector based on the user's history with the items to calculate the distance between the user's item vector and each database item vector.

 The smaller the distance between vectors, the more similar they are.